The Roach Family

 Student Community Outreach Surgical Program

-The primary goals of this program are to keep the human-animal bond intact by delivering outstanding care for small animals with surgical conditions, while providing a hands-on learning opportunity for veterinary students at the Texas A&M CVMBS.
+The primary goals of this program are to keep the human-animal bond intact by delivering outstanding care for small animals with surgical conditions while providing a hands-on learning opportunity for veterinary students at the Texas A&M VMBS.

 Clients (pet owners) qualify for the program by satisfying each of the following: